MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland_layoutdirection.md

 ## -description

-Gets the layout direction of a <xref:Microsoft.UI.Content.ContentSite>.
+Gets the layout direction for reading order and text alignment in a <xref:Microsoft.UI.Content.ContentSite>.

 ## -property-value